Life in Singapore

-Over the past two centuries Singapore has grown from a fishing village and transitional rubber trading port to a World’s center of commerce, economy and leading industry.
-Singapore is the busiest port in the World serving over 600 shipping lines and is also one of the biggest airports with ultimate quality of services.
+Over the past two centuries, Singapore has grown from a fishing village and transitional rubber trading port to a World’s center of commerce, economy, and leading industry.
+Singapore is the busiest port in the World serving over 600 shipping lines and is also one of the biggest airports with the ultimate quality of services.

-Singapore is a major center for supplying of electronic components and a leader in ship building, repairing and maintenance.
+Singapore is a major center for supplying electronic components and a leader in shipbuilding, repairing, and maintenance.
 As an important financial centre in the World, Singapore is served by 150 banks.
 High tech telecommunications network links the Republic of Singapore to the world via satellite providing the best business environment regionally.
-Singapore’s strength is in its hardworking, adaptable, resilient population, manpower and dynamic economy.
+Singapore’s strength is in its hardworking, adaptable, resilient population, manpower, and dynamic economy.

 English, Chinese, Malay, Tamil